-Starting from MLRun 0.10.0, the MLRun client and images are compatible with minor MLRun releases that are released during the following 6 months.
-When you upgrade to 0.11.0, for example, you can continue to use your 0.10-based images.
+Starting from MLRun v1.3.0, the MLRun server is compatible with the client and images of the previous two minor MLRun releases.
+When you upgrade to v1.3.0, for example, you can continue to use your v1.1- and v1.2-based images, but v1.0-based images are not compatible.